madpiano/2019-432/slides/class17/README.md

 2. How can we make predictions effectively after multiple imputation?
 3. When should we include knots as part of `fit.mult.impute`?

+These questions are, of course, also addressed in the answer sketch for the Quiz 1 opportunity (now available [in PDF](https://github.com/THOMASELOVE/2019-432/blob/master/quizzes/quiz1_honors/quiz01_honors_opportunity_2019_answer_sketch.pdf) and in [R Markdown](https://github.com/THOMASELOVE/2019-432/blob/master/quizzes/quiz1_honors/quiz01_honors_opportunity_2019_answer_sketch.Rmd).)

+I made one change to these documents on 2019-04-02, using `data.frame` rather than `tibble`, in setting up the new data for making predictions in a logistic regression model with `predict`.
+This is to avoid a potential problem if you have a factor with numeric codes.

 ## Grades

 1. The [Answer Sketch and Rubric for Homework 4](https://github.com/THOMASELOVE/2019-432/blob/master/homework/homework4/sketch_hw4/432_2019_hw4_sketch.md) is available, and Grades for Homework 4 are posted to [the Homework Roster](http://bit.ly/432-2019-homework-results).
     - You'll find a half-dozen of the stronger [2019 visualizations for Question 1 here](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class17/2019_nice_viz.pdf).
-2. [Quiz 1 Honors Opportunity](https://github.com/THOMASELOVE/2019-432/blob/master/quizzes/quiz1_honors/README.md) grades will be posted for the revision as soon as possible to [Canvas](https://canvas.case.edu/).
+2. [Quiz 1 Honors Opportunity](https://github.com/THOMASELOVE/2019-432/blob/master/quizzes/quiz1_honors/README.md) grades are now available on [Canvas](https://canvas.case.edu/).
-    - If you scored 4 or higher, you'll receive the extra points on your Quiz 1 score.
+    - If you scored 4 or higher, you've received the extra points on your Quiz 1 score.
+    - As mentioned above, an answer sketch is now available, [in PDF](https://github.com/THOMASELOVE/2019-432/blob/master/quizzes/quiz1_honors/quiz01_honors_opportunity_2019_answer_sketch.pdf) and in [R Markdown](https://github.com/THOMASELOVE/2019-432/blob/master/quizzes/quiz1_honors/quiz01_honors_opportunity_2019_answer_sketch.Rmd).

 ## Other News